-My "Big Sib", Morgan, a 2nd year vet student and HPSP recipient from the year before, was my commissioning officer, which made the ceremony even more special.
+My friend and vet school "Big Sib" 2LT Morgan Pate, an HPSP recipient from the year before, was my commissioning officer, which made the ceremony even more special.
 She led me in my oath of office (pictured above).
 I also did the first salute and silver dollar tradition, where as a newly commissioned officer I receive my first salute from an enlisted soldier and give them a silver dollar.
 I asked SSG Wesley, my main recruiter, to be my first salute, which was also very special to me since he had worked so diligently with me to prepare my application.
-The recruiters gifted me a bunch of Army medical swag including a brand new Littman stethoscope, trauma shears, and the patch for my uniform to indicate I am part of AMEDD.
+The recruiters gifted me a bunch of Army medical swag including a brand new Littman stethoscope, trauma shears, and an AMEDD patch for my uniform!
 They got me a cake that said "Congratulations 2LT Othman", a bowl of fresh berries, and iced tea for everyone to enjoy after the oath, which the whole recruiting office, my mom and dad, Morgan and Bryn attended (Bryn is another second-year vet student and HPSP recipient).
 I cannot imagine a more wonderful and personal commissioning ceremony.
 I've looked forward to this day since I was a junior in high school, and the Sacramento AMEDD recruiters helped make it one of the happiest days of my life!

 What is the HPSP program?

-Briefly, the Health Professionals Scholarship Program (HPSP) is a 3-year full-tuition scholarship for veterinary students attending an AVMA-accredited school.
+The Health Professionals Scholarship Program (HPSP) is a 3-year full-tuition scholarship for veterinary students attending an AVMA-accredited school.
 Awardees commission as second lieutenants (2LT), which they remain during veterinary school.
-HPSP also includes a $2,000/month stipend for 10.5 months of the year to cover housing and other living expenses.
-During school, some Active Duty Training (ADT) weeks are required, but these never conflict with the school schedule.
-ADTs include BOLC (basic officers leadership course), which occurs during the summer between your 2nd and 3rd year of vet school, and multiple externship options during your fourth/clinical year.
-During ADT weeks, you get paid 2LT active duty wage (O-1 pay grade).
+HPSP also includes an approximately $2,000/month stipend for 10.5 months of the year to cover housing and other living expenses.
+During school, Active Duty Training (ADT) weeks are required, but these never conflict with the school schedule and are essentially paid externships during your fourth/clinical year.
+You will take the Direct Commissioning Course (DCC) at Fort Sill, OK during the summer between your 2nd and 3rd year of vet school and Basic Officer Leadership Course (BOLC) after graduation.

 How do you apply for the HPSP scholarship?